-The School is not able to assist an eligible complainant in acquiring an order of protection; however, the Title IX Coordinator can provide the necessary information and support to assist a victim to file for a protective order.
-Emergency protective orders (EPO) can be obtained from a Buchanan County magistrate or a petition for preliminary protective orders (PPO) can be obtained from the Juvenile and Domestic Relations Court Clerk.
-Both an EPO and PPO require filing under oath, so the forms are not available online.
+The School is not able to assist an eligible complainant in acquiring an order of protection; however, the Title IX Coordinator may provide the necessary information and support to assist a victim to file for a protective order.
+Emergency Protective orders (EPO) can be obtained from a Buchanan County Magistrate's office or a petition for Preliminary Protective orders (PPO) can be obtained from the Juvenile and Domestic Relations Court Clerk.
+Both an EPO and PPO require filing under oath.
 There are employees of the 29th Judicial Court Services Unit who may be able to assist with filling out the PPO petition that can be reached at (276)935-8549.
 Alternatively, a complainant may call the Department of Social Services at (276)935-8106 during regular business hours, or 911 outside of regular business hours for an on-call service worker to be dispatched to their home; however, this option will require the notification of law enforcement since a Sherriff's Deputy will accompany the worker.